What's that guy over there wearing?

 Pink, seriously?
 Is it okay for guys to wear pink?

 Real men don't wear PINK!

 If that's how you feel about the color, reality check:

 Pink has made a comeback in men's style.

 This color has a history which most men are unaware of.

 Whatever point of view about pink being “unmanly” – it's dying away.

-So don’t be left behind!
-Here are five valid reasons to wear pink.
+So don't be left behind!
+Here are 5 valid reasons for men to wear pink.

 1. Pink Used To Be Masculine & Popular Among Guys